-Our cash used for investing activities during the first quarter of fiscal 2014 totaled \$5.0 million.
-Our primary uses of cash for investing activities included the development of capitalized curriculum, a payment to the former owners of NinetyFive 5 LLC as part of the initial acquisition price, and the purchase of property and equipment in the normal course of business.
+Our cash used for investing activities during the first two quarters of fiscal 2014 totaled \$9.7 million.
+Our primary uses of cash for investing activities included the development of capitalized curriculum, payments to the former owners of NinetyFive 5 as part of the initial acquisition price, and the purchase of property and equipment in the normal course of business.

-During the quarter ended November 30, 2013 we spent \$2.7 million on capitalized curriculum, primarily for significant revisions to The 7 Habits of Highly Effective People Signature Program, which is our best-selling solution and is sold throughout the world.
-The revised program is scheduled to be released in March 2014.
-However, actual capital spending and expected launch dates are based upon a variety of factors and may differ from these estimates.
-We currently anticipate that our expenditures for capitalized curriculum will total \$7.0 million in fiscal 2014.
+During the two quarters ended March 1, 2014, we spent \$5.7 million on capitalized curriculum, primarily for the re-creation of The 7 Habits of Highly Effective People Signature Program, which is our best-selling solution and is sold throughout the world.
+The re-created program was pre-launched in late February 2014 and has been well received by our clients and potential customers.
+We currently anticipate that our expenditures for capitalized curriculum will increase over previous expectations, and will total \$8.0 million in fiscal 2014.

 During the third quarter of fiscal 2013 we completed the acquisition of NinetyFive 5, an entity that provides sales success training services.
-The consideration for the acquisition consists of an initial

-\$4.2 million payable in four installments through December 2013, and additional potential earnout payments up to a maximum of \$8.5 million based on cumulative EBITDA as set forth in the purchase agreement.
-As of November 30, 2013 we had paid \$3.1 million of the initial purchase price and had \$1.1 million payable to the former owners of NinetyFive 5.
-The remaining liability for the initial purchase price is classified as a component of accrued liabilities in our condensed consolidated balance sheet at November 30, 2013 and was paid on schedule in December 2013.
-We also have contingent payment liability to the former owners of NinetyFive 5 that is required to be recorded at fair value.
-At November 30, 2013 the value of this liability was \$3.6 million, which was recorded as a component of other long-term liabilities on our consolidated balance sheet.
-Currently it is uncertain as to whether or when the various targets under the arrangement will be met; therefore, this potential liability will continue to be remeasured to fair value at each reporting period.
+The consideration for the acquisition consists of an initial \$4.2 million payable in four installments through December 2013, and additional potential earnout payments up to a maximum of \$8.5 million based on cumulative EBITDA as set forth in the purchase agreement.
+During December 2013, we paid the final installment to the former owners of NinetyFive 5 and have made cash payments totaling \$2.3 million for this acquisition during fiscal 2014.
+We also have a contingent payment liability to the former owners of NinetyFive 5 that is required to be recorded at fair value.
+At March 1, 2014 the fair value of this liability was \$3.5 million, which was recorded as a component of other long-term liabilities on our consolidated balance sheet.
+Currently it is uncertain as to whether, or when, the various targets under the arrangement will be met; therefore, this potential liability will continue to be remeasured to fair value at the end of each reporting period.

-Our purchases of property and equipment, which totaled \$1.1 million, consisted primarily of computer hardware, computer software, and leasehold improvements.
-We anticipate that our purchases of property and equipment will total \$3.0 million in fiscal 2014.
+Our purchases of property and equipment, which totaled \$1.7 million, consisted primarily of computer hardware, computer software, and leasehold improvements.
+We currently anticipate that our purchases of property and equipment will total \$3.0 million in fiscal 2014.

-We are required to pay the former owners of CoveyLink Worldwide, LLC (CoveyLink) contingent earnout payments based incremental EBITDA growth for five years following the acquisition date.
-On November 30, 2013 we completed the final earnout measurement period and expect the last earnout payment to be approximately \$3.5 million in cash.
-However, this calculation is still preliminary and may be revised prior to payment, which is expected to be in March 2014.
+We are required to pay the former owners of CoveyLink Worldwide, LLC (CoveyLink) contingent earnout payments based on incremental EBITDA growth for five years following the acquisition date.
+Subsequent to March 1, 2014 we paid the final contingent earnout payment, which was preliminarily determined to be \$3.5 million.
+We believe the final contingent payment amount will not be significantly different from the amount initially paid in March 2014.